The-Monkeys-and-MAUD/MonkeytestJS/README.md

 The global tests will be run by [MonkeyTestJS][1] on all pages.

-MonkeytestJS ships with four default tests:
+MonkeytestJS ships with three default tests:

 - **/tests/global/is_html_w3c_valid.js** ( checks if the page is valid throught the w3c validator )
 - **/tests/global/has_utf8_metatag.js** ( check for a presence of a utf8 metatag )
-- **/tests/global/has_facebook_appid.js** ( check for the facebookAPP id based on the environment )
 - **/tests/global/has_google_analytics.js** ( check if we have google analytics setup )

 Removing or adding a global test from the test suite is just a matter of deleting or adding a reference to it in the "globalTests" section of the **/config.json** file: